dpPEScomp/pesdpcompetition.github.io/_pages/Prizes.md

 # Award & Prizes
 * Certifications for winners from IEEE DataPort.
 * Winner datasets promotion by IEEE DataPort
-* Green channel to publish the data reports of winners in the IEEE Data Descriptions journal.
-Invited publication and APC waiver for the top 3 places.
+* Invited publication and APC waiver in the IEEE Data Descriptions journal for the top 3 places.
 * The following cash prize will be awarded:

 | Rank  | Number  | Prize   |